 Students who hold a Bachelor of Social Work (BSW) may be eligible to complete their Master of Social Work (MSW) in just 12 months through the advanced standing program.

-What is the difference between the 2- and 3-year programs?
+What is the difference between the types of programs?

 How do I apply for a dual degree program?